fabiobayer/KARMA/README.md

 # KARMA
 This repository contains an R implementation of the Kumaraswamy autoregressive moving average (KARMA) model (BAYER, BAYER AND PUMI, 2017).

-For an example, please open the file "application-RH-santa-maria.r" to fit the KARMA model for a relative humidity (RH) time series.
+For an application example, please open the file "application-RH-santa-maria.r" to fit the KARMA model for a relative humidity (RH) time series.

 If you have any problem, please contact Fabio Bayer (bayer@ufsm.br).